Regression-Games/RGUnityBots/README.md

 - Sample RGAction implementation for performing a player skill in Unity Boss Room [RGPerformSkillAction](https://github.com/Regression-Games/RGBossRoom/blob/main/Assets/Scripts/Gameplay/RegressionGames/RGBossRoom/RGPerformSkillAction.cs)

 #### Spawning Bot characters/avatars as part of a match in your Game (OPTIONAL)
+- This is only necessary if you intend to spawn player simulation bots as part of a match in your game.
+If you are only using bots to test menus or UI clicks by the player then this step is not necessary.
 1. Create an implementation of the [RGBotSpawnManager](Runtime/Scripts/Scripts/RGBotSpawnManager.cs) interface
     - For example, see the sample implementation for Unity Boss Room [RGBossRoomBotSpawnManager](https://github.com/Regression-Games/RGBossRoom/blob/main/Assets/Scripts/Gameplay/RegressionGames/RGBossRoom/RGBossRoomBotSpawnManager.cs)
     - This script will manage the integration with your game for seating players, spawning players, and tearing them back down at the end of a match.